initishbhatt/MarvelSuperHeros/README.md

 ## ScreenShots

-## Want to contribute ?
+## Contributions ?
-Feel free to report or add any useful feature, I will be glad to improve it -with your help-.
+This Application is open for any feedback and contributions :)

 # License
 ```